V-CECE: Visual Counterfactual Explanations via Conceptual Edits: Experiments

 \paragraph{Discovering biases} Another interesting observation pertains to the global edits required for a classifier to change its label.
 By analyzing the edits, we find that for Claude 3.5 Sonnet the most common modifications required to transit from ``Stop'' to ``Move'' involve removing the concepts \textit{``car''}, \textit{``pole''}, \textit{``streetlight''}, and \textit{``person''}.
 Similar are the most common edits for the Claude 3.7 Sonnet with the thinking and not thinking module.
 For Claude 3 Haiku, the most common concepts are \textit{``car''}, \textit{``vegetation''}, \textit{``pole''}, and \textit{``person''}.
 In contrast, the edits for the CNN based networks are sporadic, indicating that no consistent steps could reliably alter the class, resorting label-flipping to randomness.
 To further analyze this finding, we calculate the importance of each concept.

 Table \ref{tab:importance} presents the importance value of the most prominent concept, along with its standard deviation and the number of concepts with an absolute importance value greater than 0, for each classifier.
 From this table, it is evident that there is a significant discrepancy between the maximum importance values and the number of important concepts in the CNN-based classifiers compared to the LVLMs.
 This suggests that CNN-based classifiers tend to modify more objects overall, with less consistency, indicating that there is a randomness in their decision making process.

 These results reinforce that DenseNet’s semantic space differs from V-CECE’s.
 Claude 3 Haiku inaccurately links roadside vegetation to the “Stop” label, requiring about one more semantic edit than Claude 3.5 Sonnet.
 For Claude 3.7 Sonnet, the critical edits remain the same with and without the thinking module, but their weights fall sharply when thinking is enabled, confirming that the module adds randomness (see Table \ref{tab:bdd100k-vision-metrics}).
+This global edits analysis underscores the significance of V-CECE, which due to its model-agnostic design, is able to operate even on proprietary models and provide insightful results regarding classification biases.
+This becomes prominent in the LVLM-as-classifier case, where the semantic levels between the classifier and human explanations align.
+Despite its popularity in prior CE work, DenseNet yields explanations that are only partially aligned with our human-level semantic annotations.
+This suggests that, at least for our dataset and metrics, CNN features driven by statistical dependencies may be difficult to translate into clear, concept-level explanations.